bringauto/packager/README.md

 ### Q: I have got a wierd error

-Many errors are caused by problem with SSh connection to the Docker container or impossibility to start Docker container.
+Many errors are caused by problem with SSH connection to the Docker container or impossibility to start Docker container itself.

 In this case